signalapp/registration-service/README.md

 # Signal registration service

-This is a prototype of a multi-provider phone number verification service for use with Signal.
+This is a multi-provider phone number verification service for use with Signal.

 When Signal users first create an account, they do so by associating that account with a phone number.
 Signal verifies that users actually control that phone number by sending a verification code to that number via SMS or via a phone call.
 This service manages the process of sending verification codes and checking codes provided by clients.